pswpswpsw/multiple-attractor-koopman/README.md

 # How to cite

-If you find NIF is helpful to you, you can cite our paper in following bibtex format
+If you find this idea is helpful to your research, you can cite our paper in following bibtex format

    ```
 @article{panlifting,